Certified Source Blog

 As soon as a staffing agency is informed by an employer that their company has a job opening, the agency immediately begins utilizing resources and actively recruiting to fill the position for you.
 This process usually contains three simple steps:

 - If the agency does not already have an employee in their system that would fit the criteria for the job needed, they can advertise the availability of the position for you in places where individuals seeking jobs are more likely to look.
 They may post the job opening on their own website or other sites where a wide audience will be reached.

 - When they receive applications for various available job positions, they follow a similar process that any other employer would.
-Staffing professionals will contact applicants who meet the job’s criteria, and interview and screen the applicant to the employer’s specifications, that can include things like background checks and drug tests.
+Staffing professionals will contact applicants who meet the job’s criteria, and interview and screen the applicant to the employer’s specifications, which can include things like background checks and drug tests.

 - And finally, hiring.
 Once an individual is found who best suits the requirements of the job, they will be presented to the company by the staffing agency.
 Once hired, all paychecks and benefits that are offered will be issued by the staffing agency.

 There are a few misconceptions when it comes to staffing agencies, one of the most common being that hiring a staffing agency is simply too expensive to be worth the service provided.
 Some employers may ask themselves, why pay extra in recruiting costs when I could just hire someone on my own?
 Well, though you may think you are saving your money at the onset, using a staffing agency may end up saving you and your company big money in the long run.
 Once the hard costs of an employee are tallied, using a staffing agency is a much more cost-effective scenario.